top of page

 Acids and Bases

-This section was taught by A/Prof Duncan McGillivary again and a similar approach could be used for this section as for the Kinetics section.
+This section was taught by Prof Duncan McGillivary again and a similar approach could be used for this section as for the Kinetics section.
 Remember to practice lots of problems - the mathematics and the concepts were quite tricky and could easily catch some out.
 Also note, you shouldn't need to be able to derive the equations (despite the fact that the lecturer likes to show you the derivation during lectures).
 Those who completed L3 Aqueous Chemistry (or equivalent in other systems) will recognise the various topics covered, such as acid-base relationship, and its respectable characteristics (e.g pH, pKa, Ka, titration curves).

 Functional Groups Part 2

-This section was taught by Dr Kaitlin Beare in 2019.
+This section was taught by Dr Kaitlin Beare in 2023.
 This section was quite hard in that there was a lot to learn.
 It was imperative that you paid a bit more attention in these lectures.
 However, she was overall considered to be clear and knowledgeable in her section.
 This section could be approached in a similar fashion as to the Functional Groups Part 1 section; doing past papers, understanding and memorising concepts and facts.

 Similar to Functional Groups Part 1, this block focuses on organic compounds, but instead focuses on reaction mechanisms of alcohols and its derivatives, aldehydes & ketones, amines, carboxylic acids, and its derivatives.
 An interesting lecture topic was also introduced towards the end, where these concepts were applied into chemical aspects of carbohydrates and proteins.